Freshman Learning Communities

 - Higher success rates in GPA, retention and time it takes to graduate

 Freshman Learning Communities (FLC) offer first-year students an opportunity to connect with Dixie State University and each other during the fall semester.
-The pilot program begins Fall 2016 with 150 students initially selected to participate.
+The pilot program began Fall 2016 with 150 students initially selected to participate.
+Our second program will begin Fall 2017 with 250 participants.

 What are the requirements for participating?

-- Students must be eligible to enroll in college level math and English (i.e. not need developmental courses first).
+- Students must be eligible to enroll in college level math and English.

 - To check your eligibility please refer to the Course Placement web page.